star-history/star-history/public/blog/star-history-yearly-pick-2022-frontend.md

 ![vite-old](/blog/assets/yearly-pick-frontend-2022/vite-old.webp)

-That’s it for the top front-end projects, stay tuned for the next round-up, where we will be looking at data & infrastructure tools that shone bright in 2022!
+That’s it for the top front-end projects.
+Stay tuned for the next round-up, where we will be looking at data & infrastructure tools that shone bright in 2022.
+DM us [@StarHistoryHQ](https://twitter.com/StarHistoryHQ) if you have any good project suggestions! 🤓